 Cricut has a protective sheet that is can be used for a myriad of different purposes.

-- Use when layering to protect previous pressed layers from the heat when the top layers are applied.
+- Use when layering to protect previously pressed layers from the heat when the top layers are applied.

-- Use when I applying iron on to non-fabric surfaces such as wood and metal.
+- Use when I apply iron-on to non-fabric surfaces such as wood and metal.

-Let’s say you want to make a fun design with multiple types of iron on.
+Let’s say you want to make fun htv designs with multiple types of iron-on.
 The file in Design Space is already sliced for you.
 How do you correctly apply the different types?

 Apply the type that has the HOTTEST setting first.
 Then work cooler.